How To Edit a Raw Photo With Gemstone Editor — Camera Raw Alternative for Windows

 It also wasn’t desperately clear that hitting ‘save’ would save the data as an XMP. sidecar, but I think that’s just a hangover from being so used to clicking ‘done’ in ACR and having that happen automatically.

-All in all, Gemstone Photo Editor is a great choice for RAW editing, particularly when you take into account that it’s buy outright.
+All in all, Gemstone Photo Editor is a great for RAW editing, particularly when you take into account that it’s buy outright.
 It’s worth testing it out with the month’s free trial though to see if it’s right for you.

 More Articles About RAW Editing